 However, I definitely would have appreciated some guidance or advice from someone who had been through community college before me

 LITERARY LANTERN: Enjoy Works From Budding Bards on Campus

-The Literary Lantern page is back!
-This month, we've got a great selection of fiction from Creative Writing Students.
+The Literary Lantern page has a great selection of fiction from Creative Writing Students.

 From a story about considering how life isn't always like a "sitcom version" of who we imagine ourselves as to the exotic world in the "Las Vegas of the Middle East," our campus creative types have some great reading for you.

 Cosplay: Creating A Character In A Place To Belong

 CHARLOTTESVILLE, VA –“It’s fun to be a giant nerd in a group of other giant nerds,” fifteen-year-old Haley Prillaman, said.
 Her leg bounced in nervous agitation when asked questions about a world few know anything about.

 Haley, full of freckles, braces, and energy, is an avid cosplayer.
 Cosplay is an activity where people dress up in costumes to portray characters from Japanese anime, television, video games, books, or film.
 She has portrayed three different characters so far, and is in the process of developing a costume for her next event.